Skip to Content

 2 candles

-EO Notes: You can also use candle-approved essential oils for this project.
-Check the recommended usage percentage on the essential oil product page and start with low percentages.
-How to Make Soy Candles with Essential Oils
+Yes!
+In addition to fragrance oils, you can also use candle-approved essential oils for these homemade soy candles.
+Check the recommended usage percentage on each essential oil product page and start with low percentages.
+Natural candles are possible by pairing plant-based waxes (like soy wax or beeswax) with essential oils.
+Learn all about crafting essential oil candles with How to Make Soy Candles with Essential Oils.

 • Stirring spatula